raheelaahmed/parentingram/README.md

 This website. can be improved by adding more features like.

 * User can share the posts.
-* profile page is very basic ,it only have user's post, it can have more features like tumbnail, users personal informmation.
+* profile page is very basic ,it only have user's post, it can have more features like tumbnail, users personal information.
 * user can update his profile.
 * Chat feature for parrent.